sunsibar/docs-software_devel/book/software_devel/getting_started.md

 ## Testing PiCam

-1. Open Portainer Web interface and run the "duckietown/rpi-docker-python-picamera" container; publish port 8080 and make sure that you run the container in "Privileged" mode.
+1. Open Portainer Web interface and run the `duckietown/rpi-docker-python-picamera` container.
+Publish port 8080 and ensure that the container is run in "Privileged" mode.

 ![Portainer PiCam Demo](picam-container.png)

 or run via command line:

 ```